Tknott95/PlutSC/README.md

   * Requires a datum of 137

 - Typed 137 - NEEDS TO BE FIXED
   * Requires a datum of 137
+  * The syntax is diff from pre V2 plutus typed validators